-- A way to be involved in the frontlines of research to advance cancer care.
+- A way to involve in the frontlines of research to advance cancer care.

 - It is the only mode to invent if a new drug or treatment is better than the prevailing one.

-- It is the safest way for people facing cancer to get high-quality treatment and care.
+- Safest way for people facing cancer to get high-quality treatment and care.